jeffreykegler/old_kollos/notes/misc/strand.md

          Base-rule(to-rule) == Base-rule(from-dr)

-and otherwise is always such that
+Otherwise, it is always such that

          Rule(to-dr) == to-rule

-The dot location of `to-dr` will be as described below.
+and the dot location of `to-dr` is as described next.

 If